Outage highlights how vital Facebook has become worldwide

 ——

-AP reporters Evens Sanon in Port-au-Prince, Haiti, Diane Jeantet in Rio de Janeiro and Débora Álvares in Brasilia contributed to this report.
+AP reporters Sarah El Deeb in Beirut; Jack Jeffery in Ramallah, West Bank; Evens Sanon in Port-au-Prince, Haiti; Diane Jeantet in Rio de Janeiro; Débora Álvares in Brasilia, Brazil; Joseph Pisani and Tali Arbel in New York; and Frank Bajak in Boston contributed to this report.